PistonDevelopers/blog.piston.rs/_posts/2015-10-28-new-meta-language.md

 ### Why Piston-Meta?

-I game development, there are often many different text formats.
+In game development, there are often many different text formats.
 Normally this requires a dependency on a library per format.
 With meta parsing, one can use a single library and change the syntax without recompiling the program.